pacotine/JSS/README.md

 ### For all users
 The minimum required JDK version for this project is 21.\
 Java also needs to be installed on your machine (it is recommended to have [a configured PATH system variable for Java](https://www.java.com/en/download/help/path.html)).
-### For developers (unit tests)
+### For developers (building from source and unit tests)
-Please make sure you have [Maven](https://maven.apache.org/install.html) installed on your machine if you want to build dependencies for unit tests.\
+Please make sure you have [Maven](https://maven.apache.org/install.html) installed on your machine.\
+Clone this repository and run the following commands in root folder downloaded:
-Then, clean and build the project with `mvn clean install`.\
+- Clean and build the project with `mvn clean install`
+- This will build and create a JAR executable file `target/JSS-[version].jar` where `[version]` is the release version
+- For execution instructions, see [Run JAR](#run-jar) section
-You can now build and run tests with `mvn test`.
+- You can also run tests with `mvn test`
 ## Run JAR
 Download the latest version of the `.jar` file in [release section](https://github.com/pacotine/JSS/releases/tag/v1.0.0) of this repository then you can run the application with the following command: